pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 Defines a matcher that accepts any value where its string form includes the provided string.

+* nullValue()

+Defines a matcher that accepts only null values.

 #### What if a field matches a matcher name in the DSL?

 When using the body DSL, if there is a field that matches a matcher name (e.g. a field named 'date') then you can do the following: